-The project provides approximately 34 pallet shelters which allow for presence of partners.
+The project provides approximately 45 pallets which allow for presence of partners.
 This project is pet friendly.
-Participants are allowed to bring their pets to the shelter and live with them inside their pallet shelter.
+Participants are allowed to bring their pets to the shelter and live with them inside their room.
 There is no pet play area onsite.
 The project has storage within each room for personal possessions.
-The project is designed to provide privacy to participants by providing each individual or couple with their own room.
-Each site has a bathroom and private living quarters.
+The project is designed to provide privacy to participants by providing each family or individual with their own room.
+There are private living quarters with both private and communal bathrooms.
 Therefore, the project is managed and designed to allow the privacy of participants and is a pet friendly facility for participants who choose to be accompanied by their pets.

 The project uses low barrier best practices that reduce barriers to entry.
 They include the allowance for presence of partners, pet friendly facilities, storage areas for possessions, and management and design for individuals' privacy.
-All of the City's Bridge Home program emergency shelters, including this project, meet these requirements.
-Therefore, none of the noted conditions would preclude access to the project, and the project is considered bridge housing that is "low barrier" within the meaning of Government Code Section 65660 and AB 1197.
+All of the City's emergency shelters, including this project, meet these requirements.
+Therefore, none of the noted conditions would preclude access to the project, and the project is considered crisis and bridge housing that is "low barrier" within the meaning of Government Code Section 65660 and AB 1197.